pgaskin/kepubify/README.md

   -u, --uninstall    Uninstall seriesmeta table and hooks (imported series metadata will be left untouched)

 Arguments:
-  KOBO_PATH is the path to the Kobo eReader.
+  kobo_path is the path to the Kobo eReader.
 If not specified, seriesmeta will try to automatically detect the Kobo.
 ```